Personnel Index - Detail

 In low cloud and rain with extremely poor visibility, only 3 of the squadron's aircraft found the primary target.

 The fourth loss P5324 piloted by Sgt Thomas Downes also came down in the sea, though the cause cannot be determined.
-What has been established is that the bodies of three of the unfortunate crew were recovered from a Dutch beach in the days that followed.
+What has been established is that the bodies of three of the unfortunate crew were recovered from Scheveningen beach the next day.
 The tragic loss of these brave young airmen was compounded by the fact that the warships arrived at their destination without harm.